-Following the implementation of Elhub NVE aims to implement a mandatory combined billing regime, effectively creating a supplier centric model in the Norwegian market.
-Work on a proposal for a regulatory framework on mandatory combined billing is currently in progress.
+Following the implementation of Elhub and given time to learn from experiences from the voluntary combined billing, NVE aims to implement a mandatory combined billing regime, effectively creating a customer centric supplier model in the Norwegian market.
+Studies on the effect of moving the supplier of last resort and right to terminate the supply will start in 2016.